sassoftware/saspy/saspy/doc/source/advanced-topics.rst

     df_conv['tm'] = pd.to_datetime(df_conv['tm'].astype('str'), errors='coerce')

-When using df2sd to transfer a dataframe to a SAS data set, with values you want be stored as SAS dates, times or datetimes, the following is the appropriate way to do so.
+When using df2sd to transfer a dataframe to a SAS data set, with values you want to be stored as SAS dates, times or datetimes, the following is the appropriate way to do so.
 In each case, the value in the dataframe must be a Pandas datetime64 value.
 For datetimes this just works.
 For date or time only values, specify the (new in V3.2.0) option datetimes={} on df2sd.
 The datetimes={} takes